 Here's our list of the top hotels near Grand Canyon.
 We've also included B&Bs and vacation rentals on both the North and South Rim.

 Summer Is the time when most people come.
 This obviously brings higher prices and crowds.
-Hold your trip back to March and you will enjoy the cooler weather and less crowds.
-In fact there are lodging and accommodation options available year round.
+Hold your trip back to March and you will enjoy the cooler weather and fewer crowds.
+In fact, there are lodging and accommodation options available year round.
 Even in winter.

 These are some of the best North Rim lodgings and hotels near the Grand Canyon.

 On the North Rim of the Grand Canyon since the 1920s, the lodge offers

 peace in a rustic, limestone walls setting.
 An additional